ashaduri/gsmartcontrol/trunk/gsmartcontrol/README.txt

 this program with root privileges.
 The dialogs should be available in most commonly used X11 desktop environments.

-Another way is to use the included gsmartcontrol_root.sh script, which finds the available su program and runs gsmartcontrol with it.
+Another way is to use the included gsmartcontrol-root script, which finds the available su program and runs gsmartcontrol with it.

 Yet another way is to manually invoke the program with kdesu, gnomesu, sux or similar programs.
 For example,